 Two days after I get sued for unpaid hospital bills, I fly to Lourdes, France.
 I figure I have a better chance with a miracle cure than with lawyers.

-And really, shouldn’t I have gone to bathe in the waters of Lourdes years ago?
-When I first started having all those conversations with Doctors With Serious Faces?
-Certainly by the time they became Doctors With Very Serious Faces saying I wouldn’t have much use for calendars.
+And really, shouldn’t I have gone to bathe in the waters of Lourdes years ago, when I first started having all those conversations with Doctors With Serious Faces?
+I certainly should have by the time they became Doctors With Very Serious Faces saying I wouldn’t have much use for calendars.

 Because if you need a miracle cure, Lourdes, set in a deeply inconvenient corner of southwest France, is where you go.
 Since 1858, when Bernadette Soubirous saw an apparition of the Virgin Mary—actually, she saw a whole bunch of apparitions over several weeks—Lourdes has been the place to be when nothing else works, when medical science has failed and faith is all you have left.